- Session border controllers and media gateways for receiving call audio from your session border controllers (SBCs)

 - G.729

-When supplying recorded audio to ASAPP for AutoTranscribe model training prior to implementation, send uncompressed .WAV
+When supplying recorded audio to ASAPP for AutoTranscribe model training prior to implementation, send uncompressed

 media files with speaker-separated channels.